shir8may/TrafficJams-HubNet-Web/README.md

 At this point the screen will be frozen until the moment the teacher starts the simulation.
-After she/he does this, it will be possible to increase speed by pressing the "speed up" button or by pressing the "I" key on the keyboard decrease speed by pressing the "speed down" button or by pressing the "K" key on the keyboard move to the right lane by pressing the "right" button or by pressing the "R" key on the keyboard move to the left lane by pressing the "left" button or by pressing the "L" key on the keyboard
+After she/he does this, it will be possible to:
+increase speed by pressing the "speed up" button or by pressing the "I" key on the keyboard
+decrease speed by pressing the "speed down" button or by pressing the "K" key on the keyboard
+move to the right lane by pressing the "right" button or by pressing the "R" key on the keyboard
+move to the left lane by pressing the "left" button or by pressing the "L" key on the keyboard